 - Solar panels also come with a product warranty that typically lasts for 10 to 25 years.

-- You should examine any warranty you plan to purchase to know what is covered and what can void it.
+- You should examine any warranty to know what is covered and what can void it.

 - Warranties are cost-effective, can increase a home's resale value, and give you peace of mind.

 In addition, you may also want to consider a protection plan like Palmetto Protect to complement the coverage provided by your warranty.
-With real-time energy monitoring, one-click customer support, comprehensive energy recommendations, and best-in-class service, your system can run at peak efficiency while your mind can rest at ease.
+With real-time energy monitoring, one-click customer support, comprehensive energy recommendations, and best-in-class service, your system can run at peak efficiency.
+For more information and an estimate on switching to clean solar power for your home, use our solar savings calculator.

 See what solar can do for you: